Subclass 190 and 491 Visa

 • Have been completed within the 2 years immediately before applying for NSW nomination; and

-• Qualify you to claim points for ‘Study in regional Australia’.
-These points must appear in your SkillSelect EOI.
+• Qualifies you to claim points for ‘Study in regional Australia’ – these points must be claimed from a single course and appear in your EOI.

 Be skilled in an occupation that is:

-• offshore and have continuously resided offshore for a minimum period of three months.
+• Residing offshore and have continuously resided offshore for a minimum period of three months.

 To apply directly for NSW nomination under ‘Pathway 3’ you must: